Effective atypical intersections and applications to orbit closures: Introduction

 Our proof of \autoref{thm:mixedZP} is effective in the sense that it gives an algorithm to compute the monodromically atypical families given the data of the algebraic vector bundle, algebraic connection, and algebraic Hodge filtration underlying $(S, \mathbb{V})$ as input.
 One can also obtain from the algorithm a priori bounds on the degree of the polynomials defining the fibres of the finitely many monodromically atypical families.
 (In fact, this is also true in many cases in the orbit closure setting as well, though we will not dwell on it; the key point is explained in \S\ref{aprioridegbounds}.)

 The mixed version was not known before, not even for mixed Shimura varieties.
 (The prior work of Gao \cite{zbMATH06801925} resolved the so-called geometric mixed Andr\'{e}-Oort conjecture, and later the geometric Zilber-Pink conjecture \cite[Thm.
 8.2]{zbMATH07305885} for the case of mixed Shimura varieties of ``Kuga type''.)
 The first instance of such can be found already for subvarieties of abelian varieties in \cite[\S 9]{MR3552014}.
 We remark here that the approach of \cite{2021arXiv210708838B} to \Cref{thmhodgelocus} is not, a priori, effective: in general the use of o-minimality is highly non-constructive and makes describing an effective procedure to determine the finitely many families described in \Cref{thm:mixedZP} difficult.
 Instead our approach is more similar to previous work on effective atypical intersections \cite{Daw19, urbanik2021sets}, and in particular \cite{binyamini2021effective}.
-Our approach can be used to give an effective version of the following corollary of \Cref{thm:mixedZP}.
+Our approach can be used to give an effective version of the following corollary of \Cref{thm:mixedZP} (which already follows from \cite{2021arXiv210708838B}, only the effective part is knew).

-\begin{cor} The images of the finitely many families of maximal atypical subvarieties in $S$ are not Zariski dense when $\V$ has $\mathbb{Q}$-simple algebraic monodromy group. \end{cor}
+\begin{cor} The images of the finitely many positive period dimensional families of maximal atypical subvarieties in $S$ are not Zariski dense when $\V$ has $\mathbb{Q}$-simple algebraic monodromy group. \end{cor}

 Finally we hope that an effective geometric Zilber-Pink could have interesting number theoretic applications, once plugged in the main result of \cite{BKU2}, as well as some applications to the geometry of the \emph{Noether-Lefschetz locus} (cf. \cite{2023arXiv231211246B} and for example Qtn.
 8 in \emph{op. cit.}).